If you run a small workshop, Etsy shop, or local customization studio, you’ve probably asked yourself a few times:

 | Operator movement | Walks between stations for each step | Stays at one workstation |

-| Setup time | Re-clamping and re-aligning parts | Same fixture for cutting, welding and marking |
+| Setup time | Re-clamping and re-aligning parts | Same area and workflow for multiple steps |

-| Training | Different controls for each machine | One interface and one workflow |
+| Training | Different controls for each machine | One interface and one repeatable process |

-CO₂, Fiber laser or Go Straight to 6-in-1?
+CO₂, Fiber Laser or Go Straight to 6-in-1?
+(A Simple Decision Path)

 Step 1 – Start with a CO₂ Desktop (Most People)